wabbajack-tools/mod-lists/Viva_New_Vegas/readme.md

 FPSFix from New Vegas Tick Fix is an extremely important setting.
 Sadly this cannot be automated as everyone’s computer specifications are different.
 Once you set this up you will have minimal to no stutter in your game.
 In the left pane in mo2 Double click on NVTF- New Vegas Tick Fix.
 Once it opens select the INI Files Tab.
 Click in NVSE\Plugins\NVTF.ini under Ini Files.
 Scroll down to iMaxFPSTolerance.
 This number should be set to 240.
 If you still have stuttering or sound issues replace this number with 300.
-*IMPORTANT NOTE: Make sure bUseD3D9Ex is set to 0*

 </h4>